Innovation: Africa has staff in New York, Israel, Uganda, Malawi and Tanzania. Meet our team here:

 While studying art and literature at New York University, Rachel took some time to study and teach in West Africa, where she founded a small non-profit for street children.
 After graduating Summa Cum Laude with a B.A. in individualized study, she decided not to get her Ph.D. as planned, and traveled the world instead, before returning to her native new york and joining the Innovation: Africa team.
 Rachel has worked with various non-profits promoting the arts, education, and human rights.
 She has taught English on three continents and has traveled to over 30 countries.

 After completing a two-year military service in her native Israel, Bar went traveling and spent time working and volunteering with local communities in the Brazilian Amazon and Kolkata, India.
-Four years ago, Bar moved to New York to attend Columbia University and worked with human rights and conflict resolution non-profits before joining Innovation: Africa.
+Nearly seven years ago, Bar moved to New York to attend Columbia University and worked with human rights and conflict resolution non-profits before joining Innovation: Africa, where she was thrilled to combine her Israeli background with her passion for development work.
 Bar graduated Cum Laude with a B.A. in philosophy, is a certified TEFL teacher and has studied six languages.
 Swahili and Chichewa are next on her list.

 Emma is a dog loving vegetarian who lives in the West Village, and has a passion for all things Israel, Africa and the environment.
 She graduated Magna Cum Laude from Goucher College, and spent her Sophmore year studying Ethnomusicology in Grahamstown, South Africa, where she discovered what would be a life altering passion and connection to the African continent.
 Prior to joining the Innovation: Africa staff Emma was a long time volunteer, and worked at UJA-Federation in the Caring Commission.
 Emma is currently completing her Master's in Human Rights at Columbia University with a concentration in Female Child Soldiers in Africa and Post-Conflict Implications.